 Aside from the ability to write the current user's registry - which any user that can install apps should already have - there are no other installation requirements.

-While not an installation requirement, if you are planning on capturing photos with your Windows device, then you should purchase hardware that includes a camera - most Windows laptops and Surface devices include this.
+While not an installation requirement, if you are planning on capturing photos with your Windows device, you should purchase hardware that includes a camera.
+Most Windows laptops and Surface devices include this.